 In 2013 Kansas passed the Preservation of Religious Freedom Act.
 This legislation provides that the government shall not substantially burden a person’s civil right to exercise religion (even if the burden is generally applicable to all individuals) unless the government can demonstrate the necessity of the burden by meeting a higher standard of proof.
 This law allows an individual to challenge or ignore government mandates on the basis of one’s sincerely held religious beliefs.

-In Laura Kelly’s first official act as governor, she signed an executive order reinstating and expanding on discrimination protections for LGBT+ state workers.
+In Laura Kelly’s first official act as governor, she signed an executive order reinstating and expanding on discrimination protections for LGBTQ+ state workers.

-Kelly has announced her intention to push for the state to require that adoption agencies with state contracts not discriminate against LGBT+ applicants in response to a bill passed in 2018, saying that the Kansas Department for Children and Families cannot block any foster or adoption agency from participating in its programs solely because it refuses to adopt or place children with LGBT+ individuals.
+Kelly has announced her intention to push for the state to require that adoption agencies with state contracts not discriminate against LGBTQ+ applicants in response to a bill passed in 2018, saying that the Kansas Department for Children and Families cannot block any foster or adoption agency from participating in its programs solely because it refuses to adopt or place children with LGBTQ+ individuals.

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.